What is a 1098-T Form?

 To obtain a copy of your 1098-T form, log into your CASHNet Account.

-The amount in Box 1 only has amounts paid for qualified tuition and related expenses (QTRE) and does not include payments received for housing, meal plans, library fines, parking citations/permits, insurance, or health services fees as these fees are not considered related education expenses.
+The amount in Box 1 has only amounts paid for qualified tuition and related expenses (QTRE) and does not include payments received for housing, meal plans, library fines, parking citations/permits, insurance, or health services fees as these fees are not considered related education expenses.
 Furthermore, 1098-T forms report amounts that the student paid in a particular calendar year, and the pay date does not necessarily correspond to the dates that the classes were attended.
-For example, tuition for Spring semester is billed in December so a student may have paid tuition for Spring semester in 2021 despite the fact that classes did not start until 2022.
+For example, tuition for spring semester is billed in December so a student may have paid tuition for spring semester in 2022 despite the fact that classes did not start until 2023.
 The best and most accurate source of information about the amounts that you paid for qualified tuition and related expenses will be your eBills located in CASHNet.

 Scripps was not required to send you a form.

 Yes.
 Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for the Hope and Lifetime Learning education tax credits.
-Forms are mailed at the end of January of each year for the previous tax year.
+Forms are uploaded electronically to the IRS website at the end of March of each year for the previous tax year.

 What educational expenses are considered as qualified tuition and related expenses?